Rana Kumbha: Military career

-As one of the assassins of Mokal, Mahpa Panwar, was sheltered by the Sultan of Mandu, a demand for his person was made by the Maharana, but Mahmud Khilji refused to surrender the refugee.
+As one of the assassins of Rana Mokal, Mahpa Panwar, was sheltered by the Sultan of Mandu, a demand for his person was made by the Maharana, but Mahmud Khilji refused to surrender the refugee.
 The Maharana prepared for hostilities and advanced to attack Mandu.
 The Sultan advanced with a powerful army to meet Kumbha.
 Both armies met at Sarangpur and the battle commenced is known as battle of Sarangpur.
 After a severe engagement the sultan's army was defeated and sultan was forced to flee to the fort of Mandu, following the victory Rana Kumbha laid siege to the fort of Mandu and captured the sultan, who was later freed.
 Rana captured the areas of Gagron, Ranthambore, Sarangpur, and Narwar from the Malwa Sultanate.
 He also annexed region of Hadoti.
 In the coming years Sultan made several attempts to revenge his defeats in the battle of Mandalgarh and Banas but every time he was defeated.